PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **wr**: (Explanation needed)

 ## Client Performance
-The client is multi-threaded.
-During testing phase, you can track CPU utilization on the client with 'top' in a separate shell to see if the threads are pegged on CPU.
-If they are, this may be because the client is spending a lot of time preparing/disgesting queries.
+- The client is multi-threaded.
+- During testing phase, utilize 'top' in a separate shell to monitor CPU utilization on the client machine.
+- If CPU is 100% or close, it may be because the client is spending a lot of time preparing/disgesting queries.
 If queries are fixed and known in advance (with possibly different arguments passed on each invocation) then the query statements can be prepared once outside the execution loop and thereafter be reset prior to each invocation to provide different parameters/arguments for the next execution.
 This has been measured to make a difference of 25% or more on client CPU utilization.
-If the client still has high CPU utilization, it may be better to add additional AWS client instances to drive more load to under utilized database servers.
+- If the client still has high CPU utilization, it may be better to add additional AWS client instances to drive more load to under utilized database servers.

 ### Tuning Client Threads
 throughput = parallelism/latency

-If latency of query response increases due to database page i/o, then you may have to increase the number of client threads to improve throughput.
+- If latency of query response increases due to database page i/o, then you may have to increase the number of client threads to improve throughput.
 This can help so long as the database storage offers improved performance with greater parallelism.
 Such issues exist in other databases as well, when i/o becomes a prime factor in throughput.
-One way to deal with this is to keep a pool of client threads/fibers and depending upon the latency observed potentially increase the number of active fibers if the other performance counters indicate that the CPU is idling while the queries are waiting on i/o.
+- One way to deal with this is to keep a pool of client threads/fibers and depending upon the latency observed potentially increase the number of active fibers if the other performance counters indicate that the CPU is idling while the queries are waiting on i/o.
 As the database far exceeds the size of available RAM, latency is bound to be impacted due to storage i/o.
 This is why as data gets loaded the write throughput will degrade linearly unless more parallelism is introduced.